DaveBackus/Data_Bootcamp/README.md

 * [Course website](http://davebackus.github.io/Data_Bootcamp/) (this is a total mess right now, but will slowly improve between now and January 2016)

 **Mini-course.**
 We ran a three-session mini-course in Fall of 2014.
-The materials are a little terse, but they'llgive you a sense where we're headed:
+The materials are a little terse, but they'll give you a sense where we're headed:

 [Session 1](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Notes/mini_class1.pdf) |
 [Session 2](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Notes/mini_class2.pdf) |